helloumma/pack-your-bags/README.md

 ### 💭Future Improvements

-- Refactor dropdown menu into one reusable component
 - Replace hooks with Signals
 - Add functionality to allow user to add/remove items to the dropdown menu of bags